craigzearfoss/bullets/README.md

 ## Installation

-* Add the repositry to your composer.json file in the require section.
+* Add the repository to your composer.json file in the require section.
     ```javascript
     "require": {
         "craigzearfoss/bullets": "dev-master"